magepages/mpdocs/docs/sales-pop/index.md

 ```
 To start working with Sales Pop GraphQl in Magento the following requirements are required:

 - Use Magento 2.3.x.
-Retur your site to developer mode.
+Reture your site to developer mode.
 - Install chrome extension (currently does not support other browsers)
 - Set GraphQL endpoint as http://<magento2-3-server>/graphql in url box, click **Set endpoint**. (e.g. http://develop.mageplaza.com/graphql/ce232/graphql)
 - Mageplaza-supported queries are fully written in the **Description** section of `Query.SalesPop.items`